 Buy directly from a carrier, and you can get a lower monthly payment, since you're not getting the extended AppleCare protection that comes via Apple's iPhone Upgrade Program.
 You can stretch the savings even further thanks to rebates available at some of the carriers.

 You can also buy an iPhone from Comcast's Xfinity Mobile service—a mobile virtual network operator (MVNO) that operates on Verizon's network and is only available to Comcast internet customers.
 If you're not familiar with Xfinity Mobile, it attracts users with pay-per-gigabyte data plans that can enable savings for those who can rely on Wi-Fi for most of the time.

 Xfinity is selling the iPhone X for $999.99 or $41.67/month over 24 months.
 Likewise, the iPhone 8 and iPhone 8 Plus are available in both full-price up-front pricing, and in 24 monthly payment leases.
 Lease the 64GB iPhone 8 for $29.17 per month (over 24 months) and the 256GB version $35.42 per month (for 24 months).
 For the iPhone 8 Plus, you'll spend $33.33 per month over 24 months for the 64GB version and $39.58 per month over 24 months.

 Prepaid carriers Boost, Cricket and MetroPCS offer all three of Apple's new iPhones, though you'll have to buy the device outright, as none of these companies offer monthly payment plans.
-Expect to reap the biggest savings at Boost, where the carrier is selling all three new iPhones at a $100 discount.
+Expect to reap the biggest savings at Boost, where the carrier is taking $100 off each of Apple's current iPhones.
 That includes the iPhone X, which costs $899 at Boost.